-Looking deeper, you need to consider who will be accessing the shelving – specialized warehouse staff might tolerate a complicated space-saving arrangement and still operate efficiently but retail customers will enjoy something more convenient and easy to understand.
-Likewise, trained staff can use a kickstand or step-ladder to reach an upper shelving tier, but you can’t expect that of a customer either.
+Looking deeper, you need to consider who will be accessing the shelving – specialized warehouse staff might tolerate a complicated space-saving arrangement and still operate efficiently but retail customers will enjoy something more convenient and easy to understand. buy xanax online without having any prescription, Likewise, trained staff can use a kickstand or step-ladder to reach an upper shelving tier, but you can’t expect that of a customer either.

 Consider all the requirements you have for your shelving and bear them in mind when making decisions about the shelving type and system you employ.

 - Decking – In most cases, you’ll want to deck your shelving.
 Traditionally, library cantilever shelving has a smooth, sheet-metal surface, as do retail and other customer-facing uses.
 For a warehouse, you could benefit from a mesh structure that saves on load-bearing capacity, increases visibility and allows for sprinkler flow in an emergency.

 - Single or Double-Sided – One useful feature of cantilever storage is that you can support two sides from the same vertical support columns.
 This can improve your efficiency, as well as save on hardware purchases but might not be suitable for every scenario.